 This collection includes documentation of the history and development of Amherst College physical plant, its campus, buildings, features and owned properties.
 THIS COLLECTION IS CURRENTLY BEING REPROCESSED.

 Conditions Governing Access

 There is no restriction on access to the collection for research use.
 Particularly fragile originals may be restricted for preservation purposes.

 Conditions Governing Use

 Requests for permission to publish material from the collection should be directed to the Archives and Special Collctions.
 In most cases, individuals retain copyright to their own work.
 Requests for permission to publish from their work should be directed appropriately.

 Language of Materials

 THIS COLLECTION IS CURRENTLY BEING REPROCESSED.
-The only part of the finding aid available to the public is part of Series 1: Campus Buildings.
-This series is arranged chronologically by construction date.
+The only parts of the finding aid available to the public are:

 20th century duplicates were largely discarded.
 19th century duplicates were retained pending reappraisal.

 The following resources could be consulted for additional context: